dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 When the `Direction` property is set to `Column`, or `ColumnReverse`, the main-axis will be the y-axis and items will be stacked vertically.
 When the `Direction` property is set to `Row`, or `RowReverse`, the main-axis will be the x-axis and children will be stacked horizontally.

 > [!NOTE]
-> In XAML, you can specify the value of this property using the enumeration member names in lowercase, uppercase, or mixed case, or you can use two additional strings shown in parentheses.
+> In XAML, you can specify the value of this property using the enumeration member names in lowercase, uppercase, or mixed case, or you can use the two additional strings shown in parentheses.

 ### Wrap